Harry Lee Pitts -- Brooklyn, N.Y.

-Funeral plans are incomplete and will be announced later by Jenkins Funeral Home of St. Matthews.
+Viewing will be held Friday from 3 to 7 p.m. at Jenkins Funeral Services of St. Matthews.

+Survivors include his sisters, Vivian (McArthur) Bodrick and Rosetta "Beck" Pitts Doles of the Lone Star community.

-Due to COVID-19, the family will not be accepting visitors at the residence.
-Messages of condolence can be expressed to his sister, Rosetta Pitts Doles, 27 Friendly Lane, Cameron, 803-826-6448 and the funeral home.
+There is no visitation at the residence.
+Condolences maybe expressed to his sister, Rosetta Pitts Doles, 27 Friendly Lane Cameron, SC 29030 and the funeral home.

 Post a comment as